jamt9000/webcv/doc/report.md

-Comparing the timing of the two techniques over 100 iterations, there turned out to be almost no difference in the mean time, at least on a laptop Intel GPU, although as shown in the box plot the Blend version had a slightly greater variance.
-In the end the Blend version was preferred, to avoid potential slowness with other GPUs and because it allowed the shader code to be simplified, eliminating a branching condition to explicitly check if the window was rejected.
+Comparing the timing of the two techniques over 100 iterations, there turned out to be almost no difference in the mean time, at least on a laptop Intel GPU, although as shown in the box plot the Blend version had a slightly greater variance (possibly due to sporadic browser pauses caused by garbage collection).
+For the moment we shall prefer the Blend version, to avoid potential slowness with other GPUs and because it allows the shader code to be simplified, eliminating a branching condition to explicitly check if the window was rejected.
+However, knowing that `discard` can be used (at least on non-mobile GPUs) with little penalty shall prove useful in further optimisation.

 ![Box plot of timings using Discard vs Blend, for 100 iterations](./blend-vs-discard.png)